forthcoming releases

 John Luther Adams

-John Luther Adams is a Pulitzer- and Grammy-winning composer who lived for many years in Alaska, where his work derived much of its unique character from the landscape and weather of the Great North.
-Some years ago, he moved from Alaska, living in various desert and mountain areas in South and Central America—places that also inspired and found expression in his music.
-He currently resides in rural New Mexico.
-He is a long-time associate of the Cold Blue label; his music has appeared on nine previous Cold Blue CDs, including Darkness and Scattered Light, Houses of the WindArctic DreamsEverything That Rises, and the Grammy-nominated Lines Made by Walking.
+John Luther Adams is a Pulitzer- and Grammy-winning composer whose music is a profound response to the natural world.
+He lived for many years in Alaska, where his work derived much of its unique character from the landscape and weather of the Great North.
+Some years ago, he moved from Alaska, living in various desert and mountain areas in South and Central America and in rural New Mexico and, for the past two years, in various parts of Australia—all places that also inspired and found expression in his music.
+He is a long-time associate of the Cold Blue label; his music has appeared on ten previous Cold Blue CDs, including Waves and Particles (Grammy nominated), Darkness and Scattered Light (Grammy nominated), Houses of the Wind, Arctic Dreams, Everything That Rises, and Lines Made by Walking.
+(Grammy nominated).

 “John Luther Adams . . . one of the most original musical thinkers of the new century.” — Alex Ross, The New Yorker